alby177/alby177.github.io/_posts/2018-01-05-mysql-simple-commands-and-configuration.md

 ```

 ### Update data
-It is also possible to update one or more row using the `update` commmand.
+It is also possible to update one or more row using the `update` command.
 To do so it is sufficient to write:
 ```
 update <table_name> set <data_to_update> where <data_of_rows_to_update>;
 ```